mederocc/Full-stack-development/README.md

 - 🌱 I’m currently learning **Shopify**

-- 👯 I’m looking to collaborate on **PERN-based projects.
+- 👯 I’m looking to collaborate on **MERN or PERN-based projects.
 Whether as backend or frontend, or both!**

 - 💬 Ask me about **anything PERN stack and related technologies**